RESIDENTIAL HVAC : AFTER-HOURS + EMERGENCY DISPATCH COVERAGE

 Calls after 6 PM go to an answering service that puts people on hold, takes wrong info, and cannot dispatch.
 In an emergency, voicemail is a hangup.
 Every ring that goes unanswered is a gift to your competitor.

-Younger homeowners never call.
-They text, DM, or hit the chat widget.
+Many customers do not want to call first.
+They text, DM, or use the chat widget.
 If all you have is "Call for 24/7 Service," they bounce to the competitor who lets them start the process without picking up a phone.

 3. The Quote Walkaway